-The Back Streets sub-area gets its name from the Mayor's economic initiative to preserve industrial land and support small and medium-sized industrial and commercial businesses.
+The Back Streets sub-area gets its name from the Mayor's economic initiative to preserve industrial land and support small- and medium-sized industrial and commercial businesses.
 Malden, Plympton, Wareham and East Canton Streets are lined with small-scale historic buildings whose adaptability is well-suited to the affordable commercial and industrial space they contain.
 On Albany Street, two wholesale flower markets occupy single-story buildings on large lots.
-Residential uses are the exception in Back Streets and are not always compatible with commercial activity such as truck use and loading.
+Residential uses are the exception in the Back Streets sub-area and are not always compatible with commercial activities, such as truck use and loading.